Lyceum International School

-The Lyceum International School, popularly known as LIS and its students as Lyceumers, is a network of schools in Sri Lanka providing both primary and secondary education.
+Lyceum International School (ලයිසියම් ජාත්යන්තර පාසල, லைசியம் சர்வதேச பாடசாலை) (abbreviated as LIS), popularly known as Lyceum and its students as Lyceumers, is the largest International School network in Sri Lanka providing all pre-primary, primary and secondary education.
+Lyceum also holds the title as the largest school in Sri Lanka with over 25,000 students and 3,300 teachers and staff (as of 2025 February).

 History

-Lyceum International School was founded by Mohan Lal Grero in 1993.
-At its inception, Lyceum International School had only seven students and five teachers.
-The motto is derived from the Ancient Greek aphorism "Know thyself".
-The motto itself has no application within the curriculum or teaching style.
-Today, Lyceum is made up of the parent branch in Nugegoda and eight branch schools in Kandana, Panadura, Wattala, Ratnapura, Gampaha, Nuwara Eliya, Anuradhapura and Kurunegala.
+Lyceum International School was founded by Dr. Mohan Lal Grero in 1993, to foster all-round development through English-medium learning in Sri Lanka.
+At its inception, Lyceum International School had only seven students and four teachers.
+The school's motto is derived from the Ancient Greek aphorism "Know thyself".
+Lyceum is made up of the parent school in Nugegoda and nine branch schools in Wattala, Panadura, Ratnapura, Gampaha, Nuwara Eliya, Anuradhapura, Kurunegala, Avissawella and Katunayake.

-Lyceum Academy for Higher Education was founded by its managing director Mohan Lal Grero on 7 September 1989.
-This was situated at Raymond Road, Nugegoda where the present campus stands.
-Initially, Lyceum had only two classrooms and the organization had only external students.

-The Lyceum International Schools Network currently has over 20,000 students.
+School

+Branches

+Lyceum International School has ten branches across Sri Lanka providing both primary and secondary education, and seventeen more branches providing pre-primary education commonly known as "leaf schools".
+Lyceum International School also has six daycare centres for toddlers.

+In addition, Lyceum Campus was introduced in 2022, located in Nugegoda, with state-of-the-art facilities where students can pursue excellence through international standards in a comprehensive campus experience close to home.

 Curriculum

-Lyceum prepares its senior school students to sit for the Cambridge International Examinations for their Ordinary Levels and Advanced Level Examinations endorsed by the University of Cambridge, in the United Kingdom, and by the University of Cambridge Local Examinations Syndicate (UCLES), its examination body.
+Lyceum's senior school students sit for the Pearson Edexcel International Examinations for their Ordinary Levels and Advanced Level Examinations its examination body.

 Since 2010, students are given the option of choosing between the Cambridge syllabus or the National syllabus in the English language, which gives them the opportunity to be eligible for higher education at public universities in Sri Lanka.
+In 2022, Cambridge syllabus was removed from the curriculum and was replaced by Pearson Edexcel syllabus.

 Lyceum has consistently produced some of the island's best examination results, and its students have successfully been enrolled in the world's best universities.

-Lyceum has launched the first phase of E-Learning at the Lyceum Group along with the instigation of curfew, on the 16th of March 2020.
+Lyceum has launched the first phase of e-learning at the Lyceum Group along with the instigation of curfew, on the 16 March 2020.

+Events

+Maathra

+Maathra is an annual cultural dancing event produced and performed by Lyceum International Schools which was envisioned by school's founder, Mohan Lal Grero and administered by Kumari Grero in 2008.
+Under the guidance of Rasika Kothalawala, the Head of Cultural Dancing, around 600 performers hailing from Lyceum International School branches including Nugegoda, Panadura, Wattala, Ratnapura, Gampaha, Nuwara Eliya, and Kurunagala undergo training annually to showcase their talents at a significant event.

+Maathra is considered as the Sri Lanka's largest cultural dancing event of the year and usually takes place in October at BMICH or Nelum Pokuna Theatre.
+Distinguished chief guests includes Sri Lanka's president and the advisory council of the Lyceum International School.